andresfgc/CRM_Django/README.md

 ### For Customer Sales Journey
 * Create ticket-system:
   * I plan to add a ticket system where the user can document the interaction and next steps with every particular sale process of each customer.

-* Single Sign On function:
-  * I plan to add a SSO function with Google, Microsoft or social media accounts.

 ### For Responsiveness
 * Create great mobile experience: